 Emergency Removal of an Attorney from the Defending Attorney Roster or Capital Defending Attorney Roster. ( )

-The Executive Director will take immediate action to remove an attorney from the Roster to prevent or avoid immediate danger, and the Commission may act through an emergency proceeding under Section 67-5247, Idaho Code, when: ( )
+To prevent or avoid immediate danger when: ( )

-The attorney’s Idaho license to practice law is suspended; ( )
+An attorney’s Idaho license to practice law is suspended; ( )

-The attorney is disbarred in Idaho; ( )
+An attorney is disbarred in Idaho; ( )

-The attorney’s Idaho license status is inactive; or ( )
+An attorney’s Idaho license status is inactive; or ( )

-The attorney is convicted of a serious crime as defined in IRPC 501(p). ( )
+An attorney is convicted of a serious crime as defined in IRPC 501(p); ( )

-The Executive Director will notify the attorney and Commission upon issuance of the order which will include a statement of the immediate danger and is effective immediately. ( )
+The attorney will be removed from the Roster by the Executive Director who will notify the attorney and Commission upon issuance of the notice of removal which will include a statement of the immediate danger and is effective immediately.

+An appeal of the removal under Subsection .080.03 may be reviewed by the Commission in an emergency proceeding under Section 67-5247, Idaho Code, ( )

-An attorney may appeal their emergency removal by submitting a notice of appeal and all supporting documentation within fourteen (14) days of the date of the Executive Director’s order. ( )
+An attorney may appeal their emergency removal by submitting a notice of appeal and all supporting documentation within fourteen (14) days of the date of the Executive Director’s notice of removal. ( )

 The Commission will review a timely appeal and issue a decision within twenty-eight (28) days of receipt of timely filed notice and materials. ( )